Soccer-Real Madrid sign 360 million euro Bernabeu deal with Sixth Street | Sports-Games

 Soccer-Real Madrid sign 360 million euro Bernabeu deal with Sixth Street

+Real Madrid have reached a 360 million euro ($380.95 million) agreement with Sixth Street to develop new businesses at the Santiago Bernabeu stadium, the LaLiga club said on Thursday.
+The Spanish champions, who won a record-extending 35th LaLiga title in April, said the partnership included Legends, a premium experiences company that caters to sports and live venue organisations.

-Real Madrid have reached a 360 million euro ($380.95 million) agreement with Sixth Street that will allow the U.S.-based investment firm to host events at the renovated Santiago Bernabeu stadium, the LaLiga club said on Thursday.
+Real Madrid have reached a 360 million euro ($380.95 million) agreement with Sixth Street to develop new businesses at the Santiago Bernabeu stadium, the LaLiga club said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)